 (Maybe I should take my sweet potato hummus recipe on Shark tank before someone else does???)

 I think we can all agree that this is a reasonably healthy dip, right?
-It may look and taste decadent, but it’s full of healthy fats, fiber (either from the chickpeas, or the sweet potato), and antioxidant cocoa powder, plus it is low in sugar.
+If you look at the nutrition facts below, you’ll see that while it may look and taste decadent, but it’s full of healthy fats, fiber (either from the chickpeas, or the sweet potato), and antioxidant cocoa powder, plus it is low in sugar, making it the perfect, healthy way to satisfy your sweet tooth.

 That it straddles the line between “healthy” and “dessert” means that there are lots of ways to serve this dip.

-It works well as a snack, topped with crushed walnuts and nestled beside a pile of apple slices.
+It works well as a snack, topped with crushed walnuts, and nestled beside a pile of apple slices or other fresh fruit.

-But it also works equally well as a decadent after-meal treat, topped with dark chocolate chips or sandwiched between two cookies (gluten free graham crackers make an excellent vehicle for this hummus).
+But it also works equally well as a decadent after-meal treat, topped with dark chocolate chips or sandwiched between two cookies (gluten free graham crackers or pretzels make an excellent vehicle for this hummus).
+You can also serve them with grain-free pita chips, although I recommend toasting them with a sprinkle of cinnamon and coconut sugar to keep with the sweet theme.
+If you (or someone in your family) loves red velvet anything, you could add a few drops of natural food dyes, to complete the effect, or blend in a small soft-steamed beet.

 You could also use it as a topping for ice cream or yogurt, or anything else that a creamy dark chocolate-y flavor would complement.

-- If you’re using the sweet potato version, the flavor is going to be sliiiiiightly different than if you were using garbanzo beans.
+- If you’re using the sweet potato version, your dessert hummus taste is going to be sliiiiiightly different than if you were using garbanzo beans.
 It’s a little bit more vegetal, but you probably won’t notice after the first bite.
-If it really bothers you, add a little more cocoa powder (1-2 tablespoons), and as much additional maple syrup or honey as it takes to get to your preferred sweetness and consistency.
+If it really bothers you, add a little more cocoa powder (1–2 tablespoons) for a more potent chocolate flavor, and add as much additional maple syrup or honey as it takes to get to your preferred sweetness and consistency.
 You can also try adding an extra dash of vanilla extract (no more than 1/4 teaspoon) or even a bit of vanilla bean paste, if you are fancy enough to have it handy.

-- If your hummus is too thick for your preferences, you can thin it out using a tablespoon or two of full fat (canned) coconut milk, or a neutral-flavored oil, such as avocado oil.
+- If your hummus is too thick (almost like a chocolate frosting) for your tastes, you can thin it out using a tablespoon or two of full fat (canned) coconut milk or almond milk, or a neutral-flavored oil, such as olive oil or avocado oil.
 Do not use coconut oil, which is solid at room temperature, so will make the texture of the hummus too thick, or even weirdly chunky.

-- Sweetness is a preference, so don’t be afraid to add a little more maple syrup or honey to your food processor as you blend, until sweetened to your preference.
+- Sweetness is a preference, so don’t be afraid to add a little more maple syrup, honey, or natural sweetener of choice to your food processor as you blend, until sweetened to your preference.
 However, remember that adding more liquid (say, from maple syrup or honey) will thin out the dip.

 So, as you can see, this recipe is quick and easy to make and very adaptable to make it exactly how you like it!
 Now it’s your turn to try it for yourself.